intelowlproject/IntelOwl/docs/source/Usage.md

 #### Disable Analyzers at Org level
 From IntelOwl v4.1.0, the org admin can disable specific analyzers for all the users in a specific org.
 To do that, org admins needs to go in the "Plugins" section and click the button "Enabled for organization" of the analyzer that they want to disable.

+### Registration
+Since IntelOwl v4.2.0 we added a Registration Page that can be used to manage Registration requests when providing IntelOwl as a Service.

+After an user registration, an email is sent to the user to verify their email address.
+If necessary, there are buttons on the login page to resend the verification email and to reset the password.

+Once the user has verified their email, they would be manually vetted before being allowed to use the IntelOwl platform.
+The registration requests would be handled in the Django Admin page by admins.
+If you have IntelOwl deployed on an AWS instance with an IAM role you can use the [SES](/Advanced-Usage.md#ses) service.

+In a development environment the emails that would be sent are written to the standard output.

+#### Recaptcha configuration
+The Registration Page contains a Recaptcha form from Google.
+By default, that Recaptcha is not configured and is not shown.

+If your intention is to publish IntelOwl as a Service you should first remember to comply to the [AGPL License](https://github.com/intelowlproject/IntelOwl/blob/master/LICENSE), then you should configure the Recaptcha Key for your site and add that value in the `RECAPTCHA_SITEKEY` in the `docker/env_template.js` file.
+In that case, you would need to [re-build](/Installation.md#update-and-rebuild) the application to have the changes properly reflected.

 ## TLP Support